SailRail: History

 The SailRail brand name was in use by 2005, at which time it was described as "an alliance of UK Train operating companies and ferry companies operating on the Irish Sea" and providing an "alternative to budget airline travel".
 By 2006 bookings could be made by telephone, at railway stations or at travel agencies, and a website showed the range of fares available.
 The three ferry routes for which SailRail fares were available were Stranraer to Belfast (operated by Stena Line; railhead Stranraer), Holyhead to Dublin or Dún Laoghaire (Irish Ferries; railhead Holyhead) and Fishguard to Rosslare Europort (Stena Line; railhead Fishguard Harbour).

 The scheme was changed in 2012 with the introduction of two fare classes: Advance, which could be purchased up to the day before travel, and Standby, which could be booked at any time.
 For each of the three routes, all railway stations in England, Wales and Scotland were allocated to one of five fare zones based on distance to the railhead.
 The same fare was then charged regardless of the destination in Ireland.
 It was also at this time that the SailRail brand name began to be used on tickets.
 Subsequent changes included the loss of Dún Laoghaire as a destination in 2015 after all passenger ferry services were concentrated on Dublin Port, and the introduction of different fares on the Holyhead–Dublin depending on whether the Stena Line passenger ferry, Stena Line catamaran or Irish Ferries catamaran was used (by 2019 both companies were operating on this route.)

 In November 2011, ferries on the Belfast route stopped using Stranraer Harbour as their Scottish destination and instead moved to the larger port of Cairnryan Harbour.
 Since that time, SailRail tickets issued for this route have included the price of a connecting coach service which runs from Stranraer railway station to the port.
 On this route tickets are issued as standard singles or returns and can be bought up to the time of travel: there are no "Advance" or "Standby" categories.

 SailRail tickets can still be booked at any National Rail station or travel agent, as well as online.
 There are also ticket desks equipped with National Rail-accredited ticket issuing equipment at the Stena Line offices at Holyhead ferry terminal and Belfast ferry terminal.

+SailRail tickets to Dublin were temporarily suspended in 2025, after extensive storm damage at the Port of Holyhead meant connections between rail and ferry could no longer be guaranteed.